MihailRis/mio-files/README.md

 // right here Disk has no any pre-defined IODevice added
 // you need to configure it yourself

-// creates ResDevice with label 'res' at root of java resources directory Disk.createResDevice("res", "/");
+// creates ResDevice with label 'res' at root of java resources Disk.createResDevice("res", "/");
 // creates DirDevice from given directory Disk.createDirDevice("user", new File(gameDir));